Sign In

 Introduction

-Programme Objective
+Programme Objectives

 Programme Outcomes

-4. Conduct research or investigation with minimal supervision, adhering to legal, ethical, professional, and sustainable practice.
+4. Conduct research or investigation with minimal supervision. adhering to legal, ethical, professional and sustainable practice

 5. Demonstrate leadership qualities through collaboration with peers and others.